1996 - Me Against The World pt. 2 (Euthanasia Supreme)

 04. When Thugz Cry (Fragile Sample) feat.
 Nanci Fletcher / Johnny J

 • 1996/02/01.
 Remixed in Until The End of Time (2001).
-This version doesn't have the speach dissing Nas at the end.
-The voice take sounds also different from the second version produced in July for Makaveli album (cf. Makaveli sessions).
-In the third verse he says "triggery" instead of "misery".
-This is second time 2Pac tries to use this Sting sample (after "Black Cotton", cf. Ghetto Gospel).
+This version doesn't have the speech dissing Nas at the end.
+The voice take sounds also different from the second version produced in July for Makaveli album - with the sample replayed.
+In the third verse, Tupac also says "triggery" instead of "misery" (cf. Makaveli sessions).

 • Samples :